 Weaknessess typically associated with the DISC type SC personality include...

-- Hesitating to try solutions that have not been tested.
+Hesitating to try solutions that have not been tested, but may be effective.

-- Deferring high-impact decisions to higher levels of authority or require sign-off.
+Deferring high-impact decisions to higher levels of authority or requiring sign-off.

 DISC Type SC Personality Growth